krissielski/TixClock/README.md

 ## Description

-This project an attempt to build a Tix clock using an ESP32.
+This project an attempts to build a Tix clock using an ESP32.

 ## Components